martijnj42/bf_zig_parser/README.md

 ## Limitations
 - `sudo` access needed
 - Runs shell in empty environment
+- No support for spaces in path for shell commands

 ## Optimizations
 - Repeated operators will be combined.
 For example, `+++++` is interpreted as `+5`.